 DRIVE/ROUTE B: From US Highway 395 at Big Pine, CA., turn right (E) on paved State Route 168 heading for Westgard Pass.
 At a fork in 2.2 miles bear right on the narrow, paved Waucoba-Saline Valley Road and go 13 miles to its junction with the signed, excellent dirt Saline Valley Road.
 Turn right (S), following the Saline Valley Road for 12.5 miles; approximately 0.2 miles before it reaches its high point at 7228 feet elevation.
 Park alongside the road at its junction with a poor dirt road heading W toward Waucoba Mountain.
 This parking spot is located within the boundary of Death Valley National Park, so all Park rules and regulations apply at this location.

-CLIMB/ROUTE B: See Map 2.
-Hike W up the poor dirt road 0.8 miles to its end, then SW a short distance through a piny on pine forest to the base of the NE ridge.
-This ridge is to the left of the seasonal stream shown on the map and is recognized by a bare talus slope at a bout the 8,400 foot level.
+CLIMB/ROUTE B: See Map.
+Hike W up the poor dirt road 0.8 miles to its end, then SW a short distance through a pinyon pine forest to the base of the NE ridge.
+This ridge is to the left of the seasonal stream shown on the map and is recognized by a bare talus slope at about the 8,400 foot level.
 Climb directly up this ridge to the summit.

 ROUND TRIP STATS/ROUTE B: 4200 feet elevation gain, 6.5 miles, 6 hours.

-DRIVE/ROUTE C: Follow driving direction for B, but stop at roughly 7,020' of elevation at an another 4WD road.
+DRIVE/ROUTE C: Follow driving directions for B, but stop at roughly 7,020 ft of elevation at another 4WD road.
 Turn right and drive another quarter mile or so.
 There are good camping spots found here.

-CLIMB/ROUTE C: See Map 2 (route in red).
-Head generally south west towards the mountain, and at 8000' ascend the right hand ridge to a bench at 10,560'.
+CLIMB/ROUTE C: See Map.
+Head generally SW towards the mountain, and at 8,000 ft ascend the right-hand ridge to a bench at 10,560 ft.
 Turn left and head up easy slopes to the summit.
-Return by retracing your steps, or descend the ridge described in the B route until approximately 8000' of elevation, and bear left to intersect your outbound track.
+Return by retracing your steps, or descend the ridge described in the B route until approximately 8,000 ft of elevation, and bear left to intersect your outbound track.